On Air is a Korean drama series about TV drama production… behind the scenes, the challenges, struggles, teamwork, scandals and relationships.

 Seo Young-eun (Song Yun-ah) is a popular writer who has written many top rated dramas, but is hoping for a change to write something with more depth.
 Her effort is not supported by her peers… rising star-director Lee Gyeong-min (Park Yong-ha) however shows strong interest to direct her earlier scripts.

 The quartet shares an unusual relationship among each other, but somehow is brought together to film a drama, and is forced to work with Sang-woo who has an agenda of his own…

 The drama achieved pretty nice ratings in Korea, and I like the drama too… for the fact that it’s showing something more insightful rather than the usual Korean melodrama, and it gives some basic ideas on how a drama production works.

 The beginning of the drama is pretty intense, and the first 4-6 episodes were very well made.
-To be frank it got a bit boring at the mid-episodes, but it managed to bring back some sparks as the drama is nearing the end.
+To be frank it got a bit boring in the mid-episodes, but it managed to bring back some sparks as the drama is nearing the end.

-Another selling point for On Air is the cameo appearances of various A-list stars, including Lee Hyori, Jeon Do-yeon, Lee Seo-jin, Kim Jung-eun and Kang Hye-jeong etc.
+Another selling point for On Air is the cameo appearances of A-list stars, including Lee Hyori, Jeon Do-yeon, Lee Seo-jin, Kim Jung-eun and Kang Hye-jeong etc.

 Overall a good show, especially for K-drama fans who are looking for something more refreshing rather than abundance of tears and romances.